UCSF-CBI/c4/docs/howto/rstudio.md

 Any R session started times out after being idle for 120 minutes.
 WARNING: You now have 10 minutes, until 2025-05-16 16:06:50-08:00, to connect and log in to the RStudio Server before everything times out.
-Your one-time random password for RStudio Server is: y+IWo7rfl7Z7MRCPI3Z4
 ```

-There are two things you should pay extra attention to here:

-1. The one-time random password that was generated

-2. The instructions how to log in to the cluster with SSH port forwarding

-You will need both below.
+Pay extra attention to instructions how to log in to the cluster with SSH port forwarding.
+You will need it below.